Giving space to several simultaneous melody lines.

 Therefore, to counteract feelings of unimportance and other disharmony, Alex Ruis builds his music primarily on stylish simultaneous tunes.
 Which, incidentally, are not intended to imitate each other.
 Different tunes express equally different attitudes, opinions, moods, etcetera.

 To be clear, he does not consider otherwise composed music to be wrong.
+But that music describes a reality less desired by him.
 His music is meant to be complementary, enriching.
+Offering a non-prescriptive opening to another world.
 Nor is the method of composition a matter of principle, rather a different-than-usual approach.

 Still, lower and especially middle voices in music often are made less important by composers.
 The middle tunes usually are not less important than the upper or lower tune.
 Their importance may be different than that of the other tunes, but they create the music together.
 Which is the core concept of syntunes.
 In the minds of many people similar values stand.